Security Engineering for ISO 21434: Approach by Example

 The considered increment may lead to new threats to the headlamp system as new flows are generated between public elements (\eg, OBD-II connector) and the headlamp system.
 A potential threat is an attacker injecting malicious code into the Body Control ECU (asset) in an unauthorized fashion.
 This potential threat may lead to loss of integrity of the Body Control ECU due to unauthorized access.

-Following our approach illustrated in Figure~\ref{fig:incremental}, our machinery takes the inputs described in Section~\ref{ssec:automating-iso21434} and a potential threat on the Body Control ECU.
-Our machinery then automatically checks whether the given potential threat is an actual threat by checking possible attacker's paths.
+Following the approach illustrated in Figure~\ref{fig:incremental}, the machinery takes the inputs described in Section~\ref{ssec:automating-iso21434} and a potential threat on the Body Control ECU.
+The machinery then automatically checks whether the given potential threat is an actual threat by checking possible attacker's paths.
 Three attacker's paths are identified, initiated from the OBD-II connector, Bluetooth and Cellular interface, respectively.

-\paragraph{Automated Design Exploration.} Next, our recommendation machinery automatically suggests solutions for mitigating the identified threat.
+\paragraph{Automated Design Exploration.} Next, the machinery automatically suggests solutions for mitigating the identified threat.
 Two solutions are depicted in Figure~\ref{fig:firewall-secmon-security-patterns}.
-Our recommendation machinery suggested the deployment of a security monitor to mitigate the identified threat.
+It suggested the deployment of a security monitor to mitigate the identified threat.
 The goal is to mitigate malicious access from public elements by enforcing access control policies, such as ``only authorized users from public elements may write data into the Body Control ECU''.

 Figure~\ref{fig:firewall-secmon-security-patterns-solution1} illustrates a security monitor associated to the Body Control ECU, whereas Figure~\ref{fig:firewall-secmon-security-patterns-solution2} illustrates a security monitor associated to the CAN bus.
 Both solutions can mitigate the identified threat.
 The main difference is that the former may be deployed by means of software instrumentation, and the latter may be deployed as a physical proxy between the Gateway ECU and the Body Control ECU.